nalves599/bling-bank-sirs-project/REPORT.md

 This was a very important step, since it allowed us to find bugs and fix them.

 We followed a very modular approach, in order to make the library as flexible as possible.
-The multiple functions allow the user that uses it to choose for example, if either a HMAC or a DS is used, use a custom nonce or choose the nonce verifcation function.
+The multiple functions allow the user that uses it to choose for example, if either a HMAC or a DS is used, use a custom nonce or choose the nonce verification function.
 This was done without compromising the security of the library.

 In the case of the protect/unprotect functions, the library does not care about the content that is being protected: the library receives bytes and returns bytes.